DylanGeldenhuys/Satellite-image-water-body-finder/README.md

 https://www.lfd.uci.edu/~gohlke/pythonlibs/

 Use ctr+f to search through the windows binaries on this page and locate the wheels.
-Select the correct version for you system.
+Select the correct version for your environment.
 The first in the list is typically the latest and correct version.

-To install the wheels, run the following from within your environment for each wheel:
+To install the wheels, create an environment (== python 3.7) using [venv](https://docs.python.org/3/tutorial/venv.html) or [anaconda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) and run the following from within your environment for each wheel:

 ```
 pip install <path-to-wheel>